A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: RadioLAM: Basic Ideas

 {\bf Block 2: Generation block\/} \ \ \ In this block, we use a diffusion-based LAM to produce a candidate set of diverse fine-grained radio maps for the target 2D plane, from the projected RSS values at different locations in that plane.
-LAM has an ``out-of-the-box thinking" ability, enabling diverse solution generation from sparse inputs.
-While many candidates may be inaccurate, we expect that the solution space typically contains a few accurate solutions.
+LAM has a ``out-of-the-box thinking" ability, enabling diverse solution generation from sparse inputs.
+Although many candidates may be inaccurate, we expect that the solution space typically contains a few accurate solutions.
 Moreover, LAM has a strong generalization capability, enabling robust performance even with input distributions that deviate from the training scenarios.
-For the problem of fine-grained 3D radio map estimation, we use an LAM to generate multiple fine-grained radio maps (64 in simulations) for the target 2D plane from only sparse (less than $0.1\%$ in simulations) radio samples collected at different heights across the 3D area $\mathcal{A}$.
-Furthermore, we leverage an MoE architecture for the design of the LAM, with each expert in the MoE being a radio map generator specializing in distinct propagation environments (rural, suburban, ordinary urban, and dense urban in simulations).
+We leverage an MoE architecture for the design of the LAM, with each expert in the MoE being a radio map generator specializing in distinct propagation environments.
 With the MoE architecture, the performance of LAM for generating high-quality radio maps for different kinds of radio propagation environments can be significantly improved.

 {\bf Block 3: Election block\/} \ \ \ While the generation block demonstrates strong creative capabilities, a large proportion of its generated radio map candidates may be of low quality.
 It is necessary to design an election block following the generation block to identify the best map in the candidate set.
-Specifically, in this block, we evaluate and select the most physically plausible solution from the map candidates, by utilizing the radio propagation principle as a guide to identify the map that most closely adheres to the principle in the candidate set.
+Specifically, in this block, we evaluate and select the most physically plausible solution from the set of candidates, by utilizing the radio propagation principle as a guide to identify the map that most closely adheres to the principle.
 Moreover, in this block, we implement a TTA scheme to dynamically adjust the noise level of LAM during inference.
-The objective is to maintain an effective balance between the output diversity and the physical plausibility of LAM, enhancing the robustness of RadioLAM to novel input distributions during inference.
+The objective is to maintain an effective balance between the output diversity and the physical plausibility of LAM, enhancing the robustness of RadioLAM to different input distributions during inference.

-With the above three key blocks, RadioLAM is able to efficiently solve the 3D radio map estimation problem when the sampling rate is extremely low.
-In the following section, we describe the details of the three blocks of RadioLAM.